ncorwin/ncorwin.github.io/_projects/07_senior_design.md

 ## Electronics
 The rudders, GPS and compass were controlled with an Arduino Uno Microcontroller, and the thrusters were controlled through an H-Bridge.

+Some work was done to implement obstacle avoidance using distance sensors on the front of the boat, but due to time constraints, this was not completed durring this project.
+Presumably it will be worked on by future student teams at Trinity.